avinshe/12hours_On_SQL/README.md

   - For Business Intelligence Engineers: Depends on the business area you work on as well as the schema definition.
 Execution time is normally few minutes.
 Anything more requires tuning or caching.
     - For a simple scorecard on single area, you will access 2 facts and 5 dimensions.
     - For a comprehensive executive dashboard on multiple areas, you might access 3+ facts and 10+ dimensions.
-  - For Data science Analytics: Hypothesis testing or A/B experimentations generally invloves tracking a single metric from 1 table.
+  - For Data science Analytics: Hypothesis testing or A/B experimentations generally invloves tracking a single metric.
 To narrow down that single metric, you may join and filter on 2 to 3 other tables as per business scenarios.
 You could have multiple check metrics or guardrail metrics that comes from other tables.
 Again, this is a backend role that does not directly impact users, so execution time can be longer.
   - For Data science ML/AI: I haven't had a chance to work on this role yet.
 Rather than being too specific with data, this role requires high throughput of large volumes of clean data from distributed systems.
 Most models will only access data once in a given timeframe to learn parameters.
 Some models will repeatedly access data in batches to learn and update often.

 - Q5.
 How many problems should I solve in a day?